ni/niveristand-custom-device-handbook/docs/express/Implementing_the_Custom_Device.md

 The Configuration library contains two VIs that VeriStand calls directly: `Initialization VI.vi` and `ActionVIOnCompile.vi`.

 `Initialization VI.vi` runs when VeriStand loads the Custom Device.
 System Explorer calls this VI the same way in both the Classic and Express frameworks.
-In the Express framework, it reads the hierarchy defined in the XML definition file and adds the default nodes to the Custom Device tree in System Explorer.
+In the Express framework, based on the hierarchy defined in the XML definition file and adds the default nodes to the Custom Device tree in System Explorer.

 `ActionVIOnCompile.vi` runs when the user deploys the project, which compiles the system definition.
 It sets the RT driver file paths so VeriStand knows where to find the engine PPL on the target, and calls into the deployment hooks to retrieve the compiled settings.